CodethinkLabs/package-typospotter/README.md

 # Package Typospotter

-This project aims to provide a basis for identifying packages potentially [typosquatting](https://snyk.io/blog/typosquatting-attacks/) within package repository at the point of addition to the package repository.
+This project aims to provide a basis for identifying packages potentially [typosquatting](https://snyk.io/blog/typosquatting-attacks/) within package registry at the point of addition to the registry.

 **N.B** The current implementation is quite basic and should not be considered production ready.